Do you know how to attract venture capitalists to fund your startup business?

 - What makes you think your business idea will hold its own in a competitive environment?

-As we mentioned earlier, venture capitalism is a high-risk, high-rewards game and investors are chiefly interested in one thing: profits.
+As we mentioned earlier, venture capitalism is a high-risk, high-reward game and investors are chiefly interested in one thing: profits.
 Venture capitalists invest in businesses in clearly defined stages, starting with a seed investment which progresses till you’re ready to move to an IPO (Initial Public Offering) level.

 You need to show them that your startup can deliver exponential returns on investments in the long run to procure sustained investments.